vineet-sejwal/RecTE/README.md

 These python file translate the word into id in documents by creating a dictionary with words and indexing for both target and source users/items.

 ## CoEmbedding.py
+This pytohn file creates the topic embedding using word embedding and topic modeling.

+## views.py
+A view function, or view for short, is a Python function that takes a web request and returns a web response.
+This response can be the HTML contents of a web page, or a redirect, or a 404 error, or an XML document, or an image . . . or anything, really.
+The view itself contains whatever arbitrary logic is necessary to return that response.
+This code can live anywhere you want, as long as it’s on your Python path.
+There’s no other requirement.
+For the sake of putting the code somewhere, the convention is to put views in a file called views.py, placed in your project or application directory.
+The view file is therefore the main file of the program.